-Just remember that some inbox apps are really baked into the operating system, and you won’t be able to remove.
+Some built-in apps are really integrated into the operating system, as such you won’t be able to remove them.
 In fact, you will get a message that reads “This app is part of Windows and cannot be uninstalled on a per-user basis”.
 Of course, you could find ways to remove them, but they will probably cause more harm than good.

 If you don’t feel comfortable using PowerShell and removing these apps, you can always create a full backup of your system before modifying the operating system.
 In case you need to reinstall some of the specific apps, you can always install them back from the Microsoft Store.